Understanding the Lender-Realtor Relationship

 2. Reliable Pre-Approvals

-Real estate agents will typically use a pre-approval as a guide for figuring out which properties to show their clients.
-This will keep their client within budget and ensure they have the best chance of receiving home financing.
-Therefore, real estate agents expect lenders to thoroughly verify and ensure the pre-approval is accurate.
+Real estate agents will typically use a pre-approval as a guide in their search for properties to show their customers.
+This will ensure they are looking at listings the client will qualify to afford.
+Therefore, real estate agents expect lenders to thoroughly verify credit history, income, debt, and other financial information and ensure the pre-approval is accurate.

 3. Transparency